pi-hole/pi-hole/README.md

 chmod +x basic-install.sh
 ./basic-install.sh
 ```
+If you wish to read over the script before running it, then after the `wget` command, do `nano basic-install.sh` to open a text viewer

 Once installed, [configure your router to have **DHCP clients use the Pi as their DNS server**](http://pi-hole.net/faq/can-i-set-the-pi-hole-to-be-the-dns-server-at-my-router-so-i-dont-have-to-change-settings-for-my-devices/) and then any device that connects to your network will have ads blocked without any further configuration.
 Alternatively, you can manually set each device to [use the Raspberry Pi as its DNS server](http://pi-hole.net/faq/how-do-i-use-the-pi-hole-as-my-dns-server/).